-(v) Investment
+(v) Investment income

-Investment income includes income from dividends, bonds, mortgages, short-term notes and bank interest.
-Bond interest would include an accrual for stripped bonds (see Section II.B.3).
+Investment income includes income from dividends,

+bonds, mortgages, short-term notes and bank interest.
+Bond interest would include an accrual for stripped bonds (see Section II.E.3).
 Investment income also includes realized and unrealized gains and losses on investment transactions, if the gains and losses are reported in the audited financial statements.

 Investment income excludes income from a nonconsolidated charitable foundation.
-Income from a non-consolidated charitable foundation should be reported on line 17 (Foundations).
+Income from a non-consolidated charitable foundation should be reported on line 17 (Not-for-profit organizations).